anufrievroman/waypaper/README.md

 ## Contributions

 Feel free to propose PR and suggest the improvements.
+I'll also appreciate any help with packaging for various distributions.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).